zaraharmon/zaraharmon.github.io/_pages/TalksPresentations.md

 **Harmon, Z.**, & Kapatsinski, V. (2017).
 Reconciling the effect of frequency on semantic extension in language acquisition and language change.
 Paper presented at Meaning in Flux: Connecting development, variation, and change.
 Yale University.
 New Haven, CT.

 **Harmon, Z.**, & Kapatsinski, V. (2017).
-The interaction between entrenchment and extension in languagechange.
+The interaction between entrenchment and extension in language change.
 Paper presented at the 14<sup>th</sup> International Conference on Cognitive Linguistics, Tartu, Estonia.

 **Harmon, Z.**, & Kapatsinski, V. (2017).
 Experimental evidence for niche seeking as a result of competition in comprehension.
 Paper presented at the 50<sup>th</sup> Annual Meeting of the Societas Linguistica Europaea, Zurich, Switzerland.